telefonicaid/fiware-cosmos/doc/manuals/user_and_programmer_manual/batch/using_hadoop_and_ecosystem.md

 MapReduce is the programming paradigm used by Hadoop for large data analysis.
 It basically applies the divide-and-conquer strategy within a distributed cluster of machines:

-1. The original input data is splited into many chunks (the chunk size is the Hadoop block size, by default 64 MB).
+1. The original input data is splitted into many chunks (the chunk size is the Hadoop block size, by default 64 MB).
 2. A process is run for each data chunk, in a distributed/parallel fashion and executing each process the same transformation or filtering function on the partial input data.
 Some partial output data is generated.
 These processes are named "mappers".\
-3. One or more processes are run in charge of receiving the output of the mappers and executing each process the same aggregation or joining funcion.
+3. One or more processes are run in charge of receiving the output of the mappers and executing each process the same aggregation or joining function.
 These processes are named "reducers".
 The number of reducers is calculated by Hadoop.

 [Top](#top)

 ####<a name="section1.1.1"></a>Input split details

-The configured `InputFormat    class governs how a large data file is splited into blocks, and how those blocks are read.
+The configured `InputFormat class governs how a large data file is splitted into blocks, and how those blocks are read.
 By default `FileInputFormat class is used, and an `InputSplit object is created per each stored HDFS data block.
 A `RecordReader function is given with the `InputSplit object.

 Both `InputSplit and `RecordReader are transparent concepts, and the programmer only needs to specify a standard input format from the following ones:

 * `FileInputFormat`
 * `TextInputFormat`